-Additionally, this Court lacks jurisdiction over the subject matter of this action.
-Plaintiffs' petition does not present a justiciable controversy as the allegations of the petition are speculative, conjectural and theoretical, and this Court lacks jurisdiction to render a hypothetical and advisory opinion based upon a scenario that may or may not come to pass.
+Additionally, this Court lacks jurisdiction over the subject matter of the action.
+Plaintiffs' petition does not present a justiciable controversy as the allegations of the petition are speculative, conjectural and theoretical, and this Court lacks jurisdiction to render a hypothetical and advisory opinion based upon events that may or may not come to pass.